potatolappy/e-commerce-analysis/README.md

 5. inspecting outlier (done in python)

 the analysis can be viewed at ```olist_analysis.ipynb``` while the file can be accessed at ```olist_data.csv``` and ```product_translation.csv``` to change portoguese -> english

+the entire dataset can be found here: https://drive.google.com/drive/folders/1y-or_Rba1ambWkkNzhYKtRHRwC7g0A5n